mchaturv/Rently-Client/README.md

 ## Built With

-[Node.js](https://nodejs.org/en/download/): Open-source, cross-platform, javascript runtime environment.
+* [Node.js](https://nodejs.org/en/download/): Open-source, cross-platform, javascript runtime environment.
-[React](https://reactjs.org/): It is a web application framework to develop the frontend.
+* [React](https://reactjs.org/): It is a web application framework to develop the frontend.
 It helps us to create attractive single-page applications.
-[Express](https://expressjs.com/): It is a web application framework for Node.js for the development of backend, that handles all the interactions between the frontend and database ensuring a smooth transfer of data to the end-user.
+* [Express](https://expressjs.com/): It is a web application framework for Node.js for the development of backend, that handles all the interactions between the frontend and database ensuring a smooth transfer of data to the end-user.
-[MongoDB Atlas](https://www.mongodb.com/cloud/atlas): MongoDB is a NOSQL database which uses JSON-like documents with schema.
+* [MongoDB Atlas](https://www.mongodb.com/cloud/atlas): MongoDB is a NOSQL database which uses JSON-like documents with schema.
 We have used MongoDB Atlas which is a cloud database service for the modern application.
-[Mongoosejs](https://mongoosejs.com/): Mongoose provides a straight-forward, schema-based solution to model your application data.
+* [Mongoosejs](https://mongoosejs.com/): Mongoose provides a straight-forward, schema-based solution to model your application data.
-[ReactDOM](https://reactjs.org/docs/react-dom.html): Document Object Model for HTTP pages [Bootstrap](https://getbootstrap.com/): For Responsiveness in UI designing.
+* [ReactDOM](https://reactjs.org/docs/react-dom.html): Document Object Model for HTTP pages
+* [Bootstrap](https://getbootstrap.com/): For Responsiveness in UI designing.
-[Font-Awesome](https://fontawesome.com/): For Social and other icons used on Html pages [Create-react-app](https://github.com/facebook/create-react-app) - Set up bioler plate code for a react app [Material-UI](https://github.com/mui-org/material-ui) - Material design react components [Heroku](https://heroku.com/) - Cloud platform used for hosting webapps
+* [Font-Awesome](https://fontawesome.com/): For Social and other icons used on Html pages
+* [Create-react-app](https://github.com/facebook/create-react-app) - Set up bioler plate code for a react app
+* [Material-UI](https://github.com/mui-org/material-ui) - Material design react components
+* [Heroku](https://heroku.com/) - Cloud platform used for hosting webapps

 ##Tools or Applications Used
 ----------------------------

-*[Visual Studio Code](https://code.visualstudio.com/): It is a code-editor to built and debug web and cloud-based applications.
+* [Visual Studio Code](https://code.visualstudio.com/): It is a code-editor to built and debug web and cloud-based applications.
-*[Postman](https://www.postman.com/downloads/): It is a tool to make a request to the server and get back response to test the API's functionality
+* [Postman](https://www.postman.com/downloads/): It is a tool to make a request to the server and get back response to test the API's functionality
-*[MongoDB Compasss](https://www.mongodb.com/products/compass): It is a GUI for MongoDB, It helps to visually explore the data and interact with all CRUD functionalities.
+* [MongoDB Compasss](https://www.mongodb.com/products/compass): It is a GUI for MongoDB, It helps to visually explore the data and interact with all CRUD functionalities.
-*[Github Desktop](https://www.sourcetreeapp.com/): It is a GUI application which helps to work with git repositories
+* [Github Desktop](https://www.sourcetreeapp.com/): It is a GUI application which helps to work with git repositories

 ## Deployment

 App is deployed in Heroku through the Gitlab CI/CD process.
 Heroku was Integrated with Gitlab Repos with Heroku API Key.
 Two separate Application has been created to host frontend(Client) and backend(Services) separately.

 ###  Heroku Frontend
-* [https://rently-group13.herokuapp.com/](https://rently-group13.herokuapp.com/)  - website hosted on Heroku.
+* [rently](https://rently-group13.herokuapp.com/)  - website hosted on Heroku.
 * React application is built and a server file is created which allows the application to run in 3000 port.
 * Complete Deployment is done through Gitlab CI/CD  Pipelines.